-StructureCare specialises in developing bespoke specifications for individual flat roofs.
-StructureCare forms part of the CPG Europe/ RPM Inc. group of companies meaning we have access to the full portfolio of CPG Europe’s high performance construction product solutions.
-This allows us to analyse your requirements and tailor a specification to suit.
+StructureCare forms part of the CPG Europe group of companies meaning we have access to the full portfolio of high-performance construction product solutions.
+This includes the full range of Tremco roofing systems and allows us to analyse our clients requirements and tailor a specification to suit.
+Tremco has an extensive range of liquid and RBM (reinforced bituminous membrane) systems offering flexibility for the most challenging of sites.

 There is no project too big or small for our team of dedicated professionals; from full strip up and relay to small overcoating works.
 Whatever the size of your project, StructureCare has the skilled teams to do it all and would be happy to assist.